projekt-opal/dcat-qa/README.md

 See [nginx config](nginx-config/README.md)

-# Local Deployment of all Components
+# Local Building and Deployment of all Components

 Prerequisites:
   - Docker